HIGH RISK SECURITY TASK’S OPERATION

 - Digital Camera- recommended

 - Cancellations by ISA-Israel- we reserve the right to postpone, cancel, or alter the dates or provisions of a course and/or the venue of the course.

 - Cancellations by the client- in the event of a cancellation by the delegate, the delgate’s manager or any representative of the delegate’s organization, bookings will be transferred to the next available course, or to a future date that meets the candidate’s request.
 A substitute delegate may be sent at no additional cost provided the substitute meets all necessary pre-entry conditions for that course.
 If a booking is cancelled or transferred to a different course by the delegate or their representative, the following fees will be payable:

 - Notice Given: (1) more than 30 days, 50% fee returned.
 (2) Less than 30 days, 0% of fee returned, however, you can transfer to another future date, if places are available.
 Telephone cancellations are accepted but most be confirmed immediately in writing (by post, fax, or email).

-- Placement Deposit: Your booking must be accompanied by a 50% deposit in order to guarantee a spot in the course- if you are not able to make this deposit now, do not place an order.
+- Your booking must be accompanied by a 100% payment in order to guarantee a spot in the course- if you are not able to make this payment now, do not place your registration form.

 - No refund after receive of the Instruction book and manual.